orizens/orizens.com/src/pages/blog/2017-03-19-guidelines-for-developing-with-angular-ngrxstore-ngrxeffects-aot.md

 export class CoreModule {}
 ```

-Since both arrow functions and dynamic creation within a decorator are not compatible with AOT, I found (with the help of the community in the github repo of effects) that currently the solution is to run each effect separately while creating an array of effect providers, then, spread this array to the &#8220;imports" array:
+Since both arrow functions and dynamic creation within a decorator are not compatible with AOT, I found (with the help of the community in the github repo of effects) that currently the solution is to run each effect separately while creating an array of effect providers, then, spread this array to the "imports" array:

 ```typescript
 const AppEffectModules = [